watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![Screenshot of the deployment JSON code, with the $.spec.template.spec.containers[0] section highlighted, showing the updated values for containerPort and hostPort, both set to port 3001.](media/image85.png)

 7. Copy the updated JSON document from notepad into the clipboard.
-Return to the Kubernetes dashboard, which should still be viewing the "api" deployment.
+Return to the Kubernetes dashboard, which should still be viewing the **api** deployment.

    - Select Edit.